sonnerberg/website/content/kurser/unix-v1/kmom04.md

 Assignment 4: Mazerunner
 ==================================

 You will get a finished server, written in Node.js, and a RESTful API to the server.
-The server implements a [*maze*] (https://en.wikipedia.org/wiki/Maze).
+The server implements a [*maze*](https://en.wikipedia.org/wiki/Maze).
 The server is ready and you can test run it via the curl command.

 Your task is to build a bash client for the server, according to a requirements specification.
 Your client should use the server to resolve the maze.